wjkw1/profile-website/content/blog/the-writing-companion.md

 - **Madman** - full of ideas, jumbled thoughts and is where writing should start
 - **Architect** - arranges the jumble into potential arguments, at the paragraph level
-- **Carpenter** - sculpts the sentences into logical structure to make better sense
+- **Carpenter** - sculpts the sentences into a logical structure to make better sense
 - **Judge** - critical energy as the inspector and will check the facts of what is written

 Applying these roles to my own writing revealed a crucial insight: that my writer's paralysis was me prematurely judging the madman before he could cook.
 I'd critisise the words, sentences, paragraph, headings, scope, purpose, before my madman even had a chance to shine.
-No wonder I got scared of writing.
+No wonder I got scared of writing, and wrote at a snail pace.

-The madman within needs some air-time, sometimes you just need a good ol brain dump.
-And giving myself that permission totally freed me from the fear of writing.Nowadays as soon as I feel myself being critical I catch myself and think: "is it time to judge yet?".
+The madman within needs some air time; sometimes you just need a good ol' brain dump.
+Giving myself that permission totally freed me from the fear of writing.
+Nowadays, as soon as I feel myself being critical, I catch myself and think: "Is it time to judge yet?"

 ## Final points